Environment Variables

 - Commands - Command-line options and usage patterns

-- Basic Configuration - Configuration file setup
+- Configuration - Configuration file setup

 - Troubleshooting - Resolving environment issues